Author And Self Publisher

 Listen to a three album collection converted to CD of Jack Kerouac reciting and backed by either piano or saxophone.
 Including “Poetry For The Beat Generation” and “American Haikus.”

-Fight like a superhero bad-guy with a six year old grandson.
+Fight like a superhero bad-guy with a young grandson.

 Walk in the hills near his home without bumping in to anyone else.